 I am super proud of the three projects I worked on during April.
 I wrote and Directed one of the projects, Thug Motivation, which is currently in post.
 I Produced To Each, Her Throne where we recently completed the shoot for our five-episode series.
 I was also selected to participate in the Women’s Weekend Film Challenge where I shot Behind-the-Scenes Photo / Video and managed the social media presence of Daughters of Solanas.

 Two of these projects had an entirely female cast and crew, and one was a culminating project for my Film Production II course at Rowan University.
 In May, I’ll be participating in the College of Communication and Creative Arts Showcase and I’ll also be at the New Media Practicum Showcase debuting my Women in TV and Film project.
+I am scheduled to handle a project with Inspimind as well (details to follow).

 This June, I will resume freelancing and I’m currently working out details to document the Veterans film premiere at the Broadway Theater in Pitman, NJ.
 Be sure to bookmark this site and keep up on socials.
 As always, I appreciate all of the encouragement and support.